-- Include all buildings built, renovated, or maintained within the city that are rated, certified, or verified by a third party as meeting minimal qualifications under a green building framework listed under GreenStep best practice action 3.1 (http://www.pca.state.mn.us/6p38rhu) - o Include public buildings (owned by the city).
+- Include all (today's total) buildings built, renovated, or maintained within the city that are rated, certified, or verified by a third party as meeting minimal qualifications under a green building framework listed under GreenStep best practice action 3.1 (https://greenstep.pca.state.mn.us/page/green-building-and-energy-frameworks) - o Include public buildings (owned by the city).
 (Metric 2.1-2.4) - o Include all private buildings (not owned by the city) within city limits that were built new or were expanded/renovated and/or are operated and maintained under a green building framework.
 (Metric 2.5-2.8) - Green building frameworks include: